Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 ```
 <br>
 <br>
-Post install verify installation of cds kit by using followign commands
+Post install verify installation of cds kit by using following commands
 <br>
 <br>